Martchus/cpp-utilities/doc/buildvariables.md

   (sets `_GLIBCXX_USE_CXX11_ABI=0`)
 * `EXCLUDE_TESTS_FROM_ALL=ON/OFF`: excludes tests from the all target (enabled by default)
+* `APPEND_GIT_REVISION=ON/OFF`: whether the build script should attempt to append the Git revision and the latest commit ID to the version displayed via --help (enabled by default but has no effect when the source directory is no Git checkout or Git is not installed)

 #### Windows specific
 * `USE_NATIVE_FILE_BUFFER=ON/OFF`: use native function to open file streams